pmeshkov/pySULI/notebooks/using_google_colab.md

 # Unique Features

-We can use Bash commands directly in the code cells, by typing `!` before a command.
-You can install Python libraries with `!pip install [library]`.
+You can call Bash commands directly in the code cells, by typing `!` before a command.
+Install Python libraries with `!pip install [library]`.

 ![enter image description here](https://github.com/pmeshkov/Colab_Tutorial/blob/main/Google_colab_tutorial/Screenshot%202024-06-27%20at%2011.41.53%E2%80%AFAM.png?raw=true)

 Google Colab also offers generative AI helper features.
-To use them, you need to check the consent box, which you can find by selecting `Tools` and then `Setting`.
+To use them, you need to check the consent box, which you can find by selecting `Tools` and then `Settings`.

  ![enter image description here](https://github.com/pmeshkov/Colab_Tutorial/blob/main/Google_colab_tutorial/Screenshot%202024-06-27%20at%2011.49.50%E2%80%AFAM.png?raw=true)